 - Ensure all connections are in place (see picture). - Turn the dial on the "pressure" multi-meter to V (volts), and press the "range" button until it is set to the millivolt (mV) range.
 You can record mV as a proxy for the units of pressure, Pascals (Pa).
 Set the "temperature" multi-meter to degrees Celsius (°C). - Turn on the sensors, by checking that the white box is plugged in and then flipping the switch so that its light comes on.
-Record the temperature and pressure, as per the multimeters. - Turn on the heater, by checking that the large transformer is plugged in and then pressing the large green button so that the button lights up.
+Record the temperature and pressure, as per the multimeters. - Turn on the heater.
+For this, first check that the large transformer is plugged in and then press the on-switch.
 At this point the gas is being heated and you will notice the temperature readings will slowly increase. - Take temperature and pressure readings at intervals of about 5 °C until the temperature reaches about 80 °C. Then immediately switch off the heater by pressing the green button. - Estimate the accuracy of your measurements of temperature and pressure. - Turn off all equipment, by returning switches to original positions and disconnecting power.